dissyulina/shoesandmore/TESTING.md

 Add Product Page | 99 | 81 | 100 | 100
 Edit Product Page | 99 | 82 | 100 | 100

-Improvements taken based on suggestions from Lighthouse:
+I have taken these steps to improve the performance based on the suggestions from Lighthouse:
-- Add aria-label to button that's using only icon without text.
+- Add an aria-label to buttons that are using only icons without text.
-- Add label to form element that didn't have labels yet.
+- Add labels to form elements that didn't have labels yet.

 [Back to top &uarr;](https://github.com/dissyulina/shoesandmore/blob/main/TESTING.md#shoes-and-more---testing)